rikosintie/Ubuntu4NetworkEngineers/docs/terminal.md

 zsh-syntax-highlighting/oracular,oracular 0.7.1-2 all
 ```

-So now we know the package is named `zsh-syntax-highlighting` so we can install is using:
+So now we know the package is named `zsh-syntax-highlighting`, we can install it using:

 ```bash hl_lines="1 2"
 sudo apt install zsh-syntax-highlighting